Cirkit Designer Logo

 Common Issues and Solutions

-1. The board is not detected by the Arduino IDE:
+1. The board is not recognized by the computer:

-• Check the USB connection and try a different cable or port.
+• Check the USB cable for faults or try a different cable.

-• Ensure the board is powered and properly connected to the computer.
+• Ensure the ATTiny85 is properly connected to the programmer.

 3. The board does not power on: